 Contact between bubbles

 As a safety precaution, and to prevent under the belt injuries, it is forbidden to voluntarily aim your bubble at another players’s legs.
 To avoid leg injuries, do not push another player against the wall, or in a corner.
 It is also forbidden to fiercely go at a player who does not have the ball, or a player who is down trying to get up.
-You must play the ball and follow the game.
+You must play with the ball and follow the game.
 Do not bump another player without making sure he saw you first.
 You are responsible for your actions, and their consequences.
-Play safe and responsibly, help each other when needed, or you can get thrown out of the game.
+Play safe and responsibly, help one another when needed, or you can get thrown out of the game.
 There is no refund if this happens.

-Shifting of the net
+Changing the net

 Hygiene and respect